infor-design/enterprise-wc/src/ids-pager/README.md

 ## Regional Considerations

 All elements will flip to the alternate side in Right To Left mode, including user defined content.
 Alignment on left and right aligned `ids-pager-section` will also flip.
-Consider that in some languages text may be a lot longer (German).
-And in some cases it cant be wrapped (Thai).
-For some of these cases text-ellipsis is supported.